Sand Pits for Dogs – Common Mistakes and How to Avoid them

 It is possible to ‘clean’ the sand with vinegar solution, bleach solutions or using various other sanitising methods.
 Given the volume of sand you are dealing with, and the processes required to do an effective job, it’s more economical to simply remove the old sand, spray the pit area with vinegar solution and add new sand.

-Some people chose to close their sand pits down in the winter to prevent the sand getting contaminated with mud and winter detritus which can prolong the life of the sand.
+Some people choose to close their sand pits down in the winter to prevent the sand from getting contaminated with mud and winter detritus which can prolong the life of the sand.

 error: Content is protected !!